lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-04-20-Why-constructive.md

 > Mathematics is a production of the human mind.
 [The intuitionistic mathematician] uses language, both natural and formalised, only for communicating thoughts, i.e., to get others or himself to follow his own mathematical ideas.
 Such a linguistic accompaniment is not a representation of mathematics; still less is it mathematics itself.

 Thus it is diametrically opposed to the philosophy known as [formalism](https://plato.stanford.edu/entries/formalism-mathematics/), which declares that the objects studied by mathematicians *are nothing but* the symbolic terms of their own language.
 A chief proponent of that philosophy was [Haskell B Curry](https://plato.stanford.edu/entries/formalism-mathematics/#TerForCur).
+Yes, the same Curry as in Curry–Howard isomorphism.

 ### Constructive type theories vs intuitionistism